Evidence Level

 What is NAC used for?

 NAC is a precursor to glutathione, the body's master antioxidant, and is studied for respiratory, liver, and antioxidant support.
 It is also the form used medically to thin mucus.
-Many people take it for general antioxidant and detox-pathway support.
+Many people take it for general antioxidant support.
+Worth keeping in mind: nearly all the clinical research on NAC was done in patients with a diagnosed condition, at doses chosen by doctors, so it does not transfer neatly to a healthy person taking a daily capsule.

 Should I take NAC with food?